extrange/personal-blog/docs/blog/posts/2023-12-30-kumano-kodo-hiking.md

 ### 3 Apr

 -   \_\_\_
--   14:45: Nicholas, Benjamin and Elizabeth depart from Osaka (KIX), arriving in SIN at 20:10.
+-   14:45: Nicholas, Benjamin, Jessica and Elizabeth depart from Osaka (KIX), arriving in SIN at 20:10.
+Chanel continues on.

 ## Notes